amge0/q3-project-geonanga-mamaril/readme.md

 ![](About.png)

 2. Login/Signup & Theme Generator Page
-Type of data:
+Type of data: Drag-and-drop
-Purpose:
+Purpose: To ask for the user's interest in terms of style and aesthetic, this generator gives them an idea on which theme suits their liking the most
 Structure in JSON format:

+theme [
+{
+"id": "Minimalist",
+},
+{
+"id": "Vintage"
+},
+{
+"id": "Coastal"
+},
+{
+"id": "Luxury Glam"
+},
+{
+"id": "Futuristic"
+},
+{
+"id": "Anime/Pop Culture"
+},
+{
+"id": "Dark Academia"
+},
+{
+"id": "Cottagecore"
+},
+{
+"id": "Fantasy/Fairy Tale"
+},
+{
+"id": "Nature"
+}
+]

 ![](LoginSignupTheme.png)

 3. Image sizing of existing photos
-Type of data: To make sure all images are scaled properly
+Type of data: Image source
+Purpose: To make sure all images are scaled properly
-Purpose:
 Structure:

 5. Save contents of "Customize" to either "Drafts" or "Collections"